xDroni/LoL-Particle-Tools/README.md

 ## Features

 - locate particles fast
-- disable particles from file
-- disable particles from your own lists
+- disable particles from your own lists using text file

 ### How does it work